l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 It's been quite a while since I wrote anything on this blog, since mostly I've been ranting over on [Twitter][twitter].

-But given the current discourse, let's look at single-vendor Free, Libre, Open Source projects for a moment.
-Since many others have also already voiced and written down their thoughts, my main goal here is not to point out something fundamentally new, but highlight specific aspects.
+Given the current discourse, let's look at single-vendor Free, Libre, Open Source projects for a moment.
+Since many others have also already voiced and written down their thoughts, my main goal here in voicing my own anecdotal perspective is not to point out something fundamentally new, but to highlight specific aspects.

 # Why Single-Vendor approaches?